-8.1.3 Once the Plan has been made, Campbell Park Parish Council will review the plan in 5 years.

-8.1.4 Various proposals within this Neighbourhood Development Plan relate to the urban environment and public realm such as signage, seating, lighting and speed limits.
+8.1.3 Once the Plan has been made, Campbell Park Parish Council will review the plan in 5 year and public realm such as signage, seating, lighting and speed limits.
 The Parish Council will seek the inclusion of these proposals within the infrastructure investment and maintenance programmes of Milton Keynes Council, its agents or contractors.